JCSDA/jedi-docs/docs/inside/jedi-components/ufo/obsops.rst

 See the listing in the :ref:`Background Error Vertical Interpolation Example` section of the documentation of the Background Error Vertical Interpolation operator.

+..
+   Link to the marine ufo

+.. include:: marineufo.rst